 In MY 2019/20, fresh apple and pear exports remained stable at 109,400 MT and 340,000 MT, respectively, in line with USDA estimates.

-There is a gradual trend towards shifting fresh deciduous fruit exports to markets which do not demand higher-quality fruits, such as Russia, Paraguay, Bolivia, Peru, Colombia, and Ecuador, and whose proximity has made Argentina's fruit more competitive.
+There is a gradual trend towards shifting fresh deciduous fruit exports to markets which do not demand high-quality fruits, such as Russia, Paraguay, Bolivia, Peru, Colombia, and Ecuador, and whose proximity has made Argentina's fruit more competitive.
 Export volumes to those destinations increased significantly in MY 2020/21.

 Generally, during the first part of the marketing year Argentine apple and pear exports are destined to overseas markets in the northern hemisphere (mainly Russia, the EU, and the U.S.) while in the latter part of the year, exports are oriented toward Mercosur countries (mainly Brazil) and other Latin American markets.
 The United States is a relatively stable market for Argentine apples and pears, especially for organic fruits.
 Brazil has traditionally been the largest market for Argentine fresh deciduous fruit, primarily for pears.
 During January-September 2021, Brazil accounted for 21 percent and 29 percent of apple and pear exports, respectively, sourced from Argentina.
 The second largest market for Argentine fresh pears was Russia accounting for roughly 70,000 MT of total exports (24 percent share), which has historically paid relatively lower prices for second-quality fruit.
+This presented a challenge during the begging of 2022, since exports to Russia were cancelled due to the war with Ukraine.
 The U.S. became the third largest market of Argentine pears with a 15 percent share.
 During the first nine months of 2021, Paraguay became the largest second market for Argentine fresh apples accounting for 17 percent share of total exports (7 percent lower compared to the first nine months of 2020), followed by Bolivia with 14 percent; the EU, 12 percent; Russia, 11 percent; and the U.S., 7 percent.
 The EU continues to be a significant market for Argentina's fresh deciduous fruit, especially for pears.

 In addition to favorable pricing, Argentine exporters believe that Argentine apples and pears have a strong reputation for food safety and quality among European consumers.
 The Chinese market was opened in MY 2013/14.
-Although shipments have not been significant due to stringent import requirements, Argentine fresh pear exports to China increased by 150 percent during January-September 2021 vis-à-vis January-September 2020, from 510 MT to 1,292 MT.
+Although shipments have not been significant due to stringent import requirements, Argentine fresh pear exports to China increased by 150 percent during January-September 2021 vis-à-vis January- September 2020, from 510 MT to 1,292 MT.
 Despite gaining access to the Indian market in MY 2015/16, exports of apples and pears remain negligible due to high import tariffs.
-During MY 2019/20, 543 MT of Argentine apples were imported by India, and no imports were reported during January-September 2021.